Dylan Krieger

-Dylan Krieger (born 6 March 1990) is an American poet and writer who has authored the books Giving Godhead, dreamland trash, No Ledge Left to Love, The Mother Wart, Metamortuary, and Soft-Focus Slaughterhouse.
+Dylan Krieger (born 6 March 1990) is an American poet and writer who has authored the books Giving Godhead, dreamland trash, No Ledge Left to Love, The Mother Wart, Metamortuary, Soft-Focus Slaughterhouse, and Predators Welcome.
 Her work has also appeared in numerous journals, including Nine Mile, Entropy, New Delta Review, (b)oink, Fine Print, Seneca Review, Jacket2, Five: 2: One, and others.

 Early life

 Born in South Bend, Indiana, Krieger is the granddaughter of American historian Leonard Krieger, and the great-niece of Murray Krieger, an American literary critic and theorist.
 She was home-schooled by her mother for religious reasons and gave her first reading at age 16 after winning a contest.
 She attended the University of Notre Dame, where she earned a B.A. in English and philosophy in 2012 before moving to Baton Rouge, Louisiana, to earn her M.F.A. in creative writing at Louisiana State University.
 There, she studied under Lara Glenum and Laura Mullen and won the Robert Penn Warren MFA Thesis Award in 2015.
 That same year, she directed the Delta Mouth Literary Festival in Baton Rouge, Louisiana.